steakscience/random-google-photos/README.md

 **NOTE:** this script is based off of [dfkoz's gist](https://gist.github.com/dfkoz/5860786).
 I updated it to work with the most recent version of the Google Apps Script API.

+Ben Lind's script sends images inline.
+In this version, images are sent as attachments.

 # Usage

 0. Upload your images to Google Drive.